Powerlearnproject/se-day1-assignment-Fxroyalempres/README.md

 - **Acceptance testing** - ensures software meets user requirements before deployment.

   ### Importance of testing in software quality assurance
+1. **Bug Detection and Fixing** - Early detection of software faults prevents troubles in production.
+2. **Ensuring Functionality** - Verifies that the software performs as expected in response to user requirements.
+3. **Improving Security** - Identifies flaws that could lead to a security breach.
+4. **Improving Performance** - Ensures that the software runs well in a variety of scenarios.
+5. **Ensures Compatibility** - Tests the software on various devices, browsers, and operating systems.
+6. **Lowering Development Costs** - Fixing faults early in the development process is less expensive than resolving them later.
+7. **Improves User Satisfaction** - Provides users with a seamless, error-free experience.
+8. **Ensuring Compliance** - Verifies that software adheres to industry norms and laws.
+9. **Supporting Continuous Improvement** - Assists teams in learning from their mistakes and improving their future development.
+10. **Preventing Business Losses** - Prevents reputational and financial damage from malfunctioning software.

 # Part 2: Introduction to AI and Prompt Engineering